9 Incredible Benefits of Apple Cider Vinegar and Honey

 Whether you’re keen on running, weight training, or just wanting to keep your body performing at optimum levels, the ability of ACV to help keep blood sugar levels constant and improve endurance capacity is pretty appealing.

-We now know that the acetic acid in ACV helps the body make acetylcholine, a neurotransmitter which helps improve muscle function.
+We now know that the acetic acid in ACV helps the body make acetylcholine, a neurotransmitter that helps improve muscle function.
 Additionally, it may significantly help the oxidative abilities of muscle (The ability of muscles to use oxygen to convert fats and carbohydrates into energy such as ATP).

 Long story short, the acetic acid in apple cider vinegar may serve as an ergogenic aid in improving the oxidative ability of muscles to create energy.